 As the battle for the Philippine Islands continued, Zenon was first assigned as a half-track driver for T/4 Frank Goldstein.
 It was their job to be in constant communication with every tank of the 192nd.
 If a tank did not respond, Zenon had to drive Goldstein to find the tank and see what the problem was.

-As the battle against the Japanese continued, Zenon rose in rank from private to sergeant and was asked by 2nd Lt.
-Ed Winger to organize a tank platoon.
+As the battle against the Japanese continued, Zenon was asked by Lt.
+Winger to organize a tank platoon.
 Zenon was now a tank commander with a crew of Pvt.
 Carl E. Garr as his tank driver and Pvt.
 Wallace Marston as his gunner.

 At 2:30 A.M., on January 6, the Japanese attacked at Remedios in force using smoke which was an attempt by the Japanese to destroy the tank battalions.
 That night the tanks withdrew into the peninsula with the 192nd holding its position so that the 194th Tank Battalion could leapfrog past it, cross the bridge, and then cover the 192nd’s withdrawal over the bridge.
 The 192nd was the last American unit to enter Bataan.